 speaker

 Serge Bellinger

-Hi, good afternoon.
+Hi.
+Good afternoon.
 A couple for Frank and Todd.
 Going back to the 1Q performance, it looks like you were able to avoid the usual seasonality or not see the typical seasonality.
-Just curious if that was a function of strong growth that allowed you to avoid it or there was something more specific in terms of a better reauthorization process that minimized the seasonality.
+Just curious if that was a function of strong growth that allowed you to avoid it, or there was something more specific in terms of a better reauthorization process that minimized the seasonality.
 And then secondly, I think on slide 10, you highlighted that 80% of Zorin franchise prescriptions are currently covered by insurance.
-Curious if we should expect some additional improvements on that number over time.
+I'm curious if we should expect some additional improvements on that number over time.
+Thanks.
+Yeah, Todd, do you want to take this?

+speaker